lam1910/social-media-preferences/README.md

 The dataset contains the social network profiles of students and includes various attributes such as:
 - Age
 - Gender
+- Number of friends
-- Interests
+- Interests gauging by frequency of word on social media post
-- Friends list
-- Interaction frequency

 You can access the dataset [here](https://www.kaggle.com/datasets/zabihullah18/students-social-network-profile-clustering).